AlphaStoic/Poly-/README.md

 # Credits

 ## BSL Shader Framework by Capttatsu:
 BSL was the first one used to start Poly+, I recommend it if you are starting out in the world of Minecraft shaders!
+Credits must go to him and Choca13!

 ## Chocapic13's Shaders by Choca13:
 The brilliance of Choca13's shaders has left an indelible mark on the Minecraft community.
 The unique contributions from Choca13's shaders are integral to the magic of Poly+ Shaders.